jeffbcross/http-design/README.md

 ### Request / Response Transformations

-Use cases:
-  * Append a session token to url for all requests to a certain host
-  * Flatten a response from a single request, ie response "{data: []}" -> "[]"

-(If using observable idioms, old way of an array of functions with same signature will not work (since a function could not be certain the structure after other functions have transformed it) (Should requestTransforms and responseTransforms be part of the request config?
-How are they (declared since there’s no base observable to attach to?
-Transducer-style?
-Are transducers (extensible enough?)
+### Serialization

-### Serialization Caching Responses and Reading from Cache Connection Retry / Backoff
+### Caching Responses and Reading from Cache

+### Connection Retry / Backoff

 (should be dynamic to not retry for specific auth codes, like 4xx)

 ### Synchronize to Local Database

+### Transforming Requests
+// Strip all headers if connection config contains arbitrary property
+// Adding an XSRF token to requests
+// Changing URLs

+### Fetching in ServiceWorker

 ### Authentication